Sometimes it just takes a single moment for everything to fall into place. A simple conversation to see beyond the words.

 Taking in the scene, we asked Stavros what his connection with the elephants was like these days.
 Considering all the time that has passed since he arrived with the herd.

 “I have been working here with these elephants since 2002,” he told us, his face lighting up with more than merely the evening’s golden hour.
 “They are like my children!
 When we take the elephants to the bush to eat or to swim, I feel happy.
 I love it too much, to work with elephants.
 When I am with them, I feel good.”

 “I stay here with them,” he said pointing to the stables.
 “My house is next to theirs.
 I have a window that I look out of to watch over them.
 If I look and see they’re playing, it’s good, but if, at night, they scream, I hear them and go out and see what’s happening.
 If they are fighting, I say, No no!
 And then they go, Ok, Stavros has said no. And they stop.
 That’s how I talk to them.
 I talk to elephants.
 I live with elephants.
 That’s my story.”

 As quickly, as poignantly, as that, you start to see how much the herd means to the carers.

 For Earth Day this year, the theme is: “Protect Our Species” – a call to raise awareness about and to do our part to help save the endangered, threatened and diminishing species of fauna and flora all around the natural world.

-It feels almost serendipitous that this day falls on the same day that we celebrate the spirit and bond of family, because protecting endangered species is exactly what unites our family at Jabulani and HESC, what gives us life and purpose.
+It feels almost serendipitous that this day falls on the same day that we celebrate the spirit and bond of family, because protecting endangered species is exactly what unites our family at Jabulani, what gives us life and purpose.